Machine Relations

 Three data points frame the scale of what AI companies are competing against in 2026.

-Second, the funding cohort.
+Funding concentration.
 TechCrunch tracked 55 US AI startups that raised $100 million or more in 2025 alone.
-Each of those companies has a PR budget, a communications team, and an incentive to capture AI search visibility before their competitors do.
-That is the funded tier.
-Beneath it are thousands of earlier-stage AI companies competing for the same recommendations on smaller budgets.
+Each has a PR budget, a communications team, and an incentive to capture AI search visibility before competitors do.
+Beneath them are thousands of earlier-stage AI companies competing for the same recommendations on smaller budgets.

-Third, how buyers are actually researching.
-Forrester's 2026 State of Business Buying found that generative AI is fundamentally reshaping how business buyers discover, evaluate, and purchase products and services.
+Buyer behavior shift.
+Forrester's 2026 State of Business Buying found that generative AI is fundamentally reshaping how business buyers discover, evaluate, and purchase products.
 Zero-click behavior is accelerating.
-Buyers are using AI answer engines to narrow their vendor shortlists without ever visiting company sites directly.
-The companies that appear in those AI-generated shortlists get evaluated.
-The ones that don't are invisible at the moment that matters most.
+Buyers use AI answer engines to narrow their vendor shortlists without ever visiting company sites directly.

-The shift in buyer behavior has organizational consequences too.
-Forrester's buyer research found that when purchasing groups include GenAI-enabled features in the decision, the buying group size doubles compared to standard purchases.
+Forrester's buyer research also found that when purchasing groups include GenAI-enabled features in the decision, the buying group size doubles.
 More stakeholders are involved, each running their own AI-assisted research.
 A company that shows up in AI search answers is being validated across every one of those research sessions simultaneously.

-For AI companies, the combination of these forces is particularly sharp.
+For AI companies, the combination is particularly sharp.
 You are selling to buyers who use AI to research AI vendors, in a market that has produced more competitors than any prior technology cycle, on a timeline where being early to build citation authority compounds into a durable moat.

 How AI PR software addresses the citation gap

 AI PR software operates differently from traditional PR agencies and from press release distribution services.
-Understanding that distinction matters for AI companies evaluating their options.
+The distinction matters for AI companies evaluating their options.

-The best AI PR software does something different: it automates the identification and execution of earned media placements with guaranteed outcomes.
-This means the company pays when a placement is live, not for the time and effort required to pursue it.
+The best AI PR software automates the identification and execution of earned media placements with guaranteed outcomes.
+The company pays when a placement is live, not for the time and effort required to pursue it.
 The financial structure aligns incentives in a way that retainers do not.

-For AI companies specifically, the mechanism works as follows.
-The software identifies editorial opportunities in publications that AI search engines pull from at high rates for technology and AI queries.
+For AI companies specifically, the mechanism works as follows: the software identifies editorial opportunities in publications that AI search engines pull from at high rates for technology queries.
 It places content with journalists or editors at those publications through direct relationships.
 When the placement publishes, it becomes part of the citation infrastructure that AI search engines reference when a prospect searches for a vendor in your category.

 The publications that drive AI citations for technology companies